jmhodges/copyfighter/README.md

 By default, copyfighter assumes structs wider than 16 bytes (two words on x86\_64) should not be copied.
 This can be adjusted with the `-max` flag. `max` should typically be set to some multiple of the word size.
 You can also adjust the word size and alignment offset for your preferred architecture with `-wordSize` and `-maxAlign`.

+Flags like `-max` have to go before the package name.

 FAQ
 ---